-We have a Whistleblowing Policy which can be found in the Headteacher's Office.
-Staff are required to familiarise themselves with this document during their induction period.
+- 11.1.
+We have a Whistleblowing Policy which can be found the Headteacher's office at Frieth CEC School.Staff are required to familiarise themselves with this document during their induction period. - 11.2.
 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.